Supporting New Zealand small businesses for 5 years.

 The trouble is that this is a bit of a grey area.
 You could end up on thin ice if you use unsecured business loans for personal reasons.
 It depends on how you’ve set up your business.

-This article examines what you can and can’t do with your business loans on a personal level.
+This article examines Can a business loan be used to buy a house? what you can and can’t do with your business loans on a personal level

 It Comes Down to Your Business Structure